 Unable to switch off

-Your wellbeing is critical to your business wellbeing.
-To give your best, you have to be at your best, and being healthy and motivated can have a positive impact on the productivity and effectiveness of your business, but remember, the opposite is also true.
+Your well-being is critical to your business’s well-being.
+To give your best, you have to be at your best.
+Being healthy and motivated can positively impact your business’s productivity and effectiveness, but the opposite is also true.

 #2 Test the impact of your absence

 The mark of a great leader is how things operate while you’re away.
-While we all want to feel needed and in demand, a great leader will use the opportunity to test how things run, how the team copes and makes decisions.
+While we all want to feel needed and in demand, a great leader will use the opportunity to test how things run and how the team copes and makes decisions.

 #3 Build the habit of prioritising & delegating tasks

-How many times do you look at your to-do list and think ‘I’ve got so much to do, I just haven’t got the time to do it all’.
+How often do you look at your to-do list and think, ‘I’ve got so much to do, I just haven’t got the time to do it all.

-While that might be true, the question to ask is; ‘what have I got to do today, tomorrow, before I leave for my break away from the office?’
+While that might be true, the question is, ‘what have I got to do today, tomorrow, before I leave for my break away from the office?’

 A period of absence away from the office focuses the mind on what’s urgent, important, unimportant and just plain ‘noise’.
 Chunk up your work into manageable daily tasks and delegate tasks where you can, and when you return from your break away, keep these principles in place.